We’re improving accessibility at Carshalton station as part of the Access for All programme

 Dates and times of work

-Work began on 29 October 2018, with the project scheduled for completion in late-May 2019.
+Work began on 29 October 2018, with the project scheduled for completion in July 2019.

 Most of our work will take place Monday to Friday during daytime hours (07:00 – 19:00) but there may be occasions where, due to the nature of the work, we have to work overnight or during weekends, when trains are not running.